serenity-is/docs/entities/fieldflags_enumeration.md

 You may also use [Required(false)] to make field not required in forms, even if it is not nullable in database.
 This doesn't clear the NotNull flag.

+## PrimaryKey Flag

+Set this for primary key fields in table.